+ Listen to this WAYPOINTS Podcast: JAKE WELLS – Planning the Perfect Trip to Montana

 Multi-day Backcountry Float Trips

 Montana’s Smith River flows for sixty miles through a spectacular backcountry canyon.
 The Smith River is home to limestone cliffs rising a thousand feet above the river, Native American petroglyphs, wild rainbow and brown trout, and a few native cutthroat trout.
-If you desire native cutthroat eating large dry flies, a multi-day wilderness style float trip on the South Fork of the Flathead is a blend of comfort and class we can book that for you as well.

 Other Unique Montana Trips

 From Montana’s extreme northwest corner to the Absaroka-Beartooth Wilderness and Yellowstone National Park in between, the desire to get-away-from-it-all exists in fishing less crowded waters.
 Book a float trip on a remote northwest Montana river or a horse-pack trip into the heart of some of the largest wilderness in the Lower 48.
 Yellow Dog has extensive experience with these trips.
-With our knowledge of world-wide angling destinations, we are confident these trips are worthy of being on any anglers wish list.
+With our knowledge of world-wide angling destinations, we are confident these trips are worthy of being on many angler’s wish list.